Workshops Hertford (2 days):

-Although TA was originally devised with a focus on pathology and therapy, this programme will demonstrate how a positive psychology approach changes the theories into potent models for development rather than cure.
+Although TA was originally devised with a focus on pathology and therapy, this programme will demonstrate how a positive psychology approach changes the theories into potent models for development as well as cure.

 This programme is open to anyone who is interested in understanding human behaviour.